vrnetlab/vrnetlab/vmx/README.md

 -------------------------
 Download vMX from http://www.juniper.net/support/downloads/?p=vmx#sw Put the .tgz file in this directory and run `make` and you should be good to go.
 The resulting image is called `vr-vmx`.
+During the build it is normal to receive some error messages about files that do not exist, like;

+    mv: cannot stat '/tmp/vmx*/images/jinstall64-vmx*img': No such file or directory
+    mv: cannot stat '/tmp/vmx*/images/vPFE-lite-*.img': No such file or directory

+This is because different versions of JUNOS use different filenames.

-You can tag it with something else if you want, like `my-repo.example.com/vr-vmx` and then push it to your repo.
+If you want, you can tag the resulting docker image with something else, like `my-repo.example.com/vr-vmx` and then push it to your repo.
 The tag is the same as the version of the JUNOS image, so if you have vmx-15.1F4.15.tgz your final docker image will be called vr-vmx:15.1F4.15.

 It's been tested to boot, respond to SSH and have correct interface mapping with the following images: